sceendy/sceendy.github.io/_posts/2016-09-13-perks-and-relocation.markdown

 <h4>Relocation</h4>
 <strong>I'm moving to Austin</strong>.
 Yep.
 I'm too fond of Texas to ever leave the state but I do want to venture out of the DFW area where I have been spent my whole life.
 Austin has a tad bit more to offer in terms of providing the best of both worlds when it comes to nature and city-living which is something I definitely want to experience.

-And guess what?
-My employer is cool with it.